Getting started — your plain-language guide

 - When there's nothing waiting, you'll see the good state: "Nothing waiting.
 You're all caught up."

 💡 The riskiest capabilities always wait for you here — the product sets that automatically.
-Choosing for yourself which capabilities need approval is coming, in Permissions.
+You can turn approval on for other capabilities too, in Permissions.

 📷 Screenshot: an approval card with Approve / Deny — see the prototype Approvals screen.